 When skin is younger, it has more elastic tissue which acts as scaffolding, making skin generally smoother.
 However, as we age, it loses this elasticity, meaning our skin starts to become loose and less capable of protecting itself from damage.
 This leads to visible lines that don’t go away by themselves.

 Botox and fillers are both great cosmetic options for people looking to slow down the signs of ageing on the skin, but each do different things, which we'll take a look at now.
 Let's start with Botox.

 What is Botox?

-Botox is a brand of botulinum toxin, a neurotoxin that is injected into a targeted area in tiny amounts in order to reduce wrinkles.
+Botox is a brand of botulinum toxin, a neurotoxin that is injected into a targeted area in tiny amounts in order to reduce fine lines and wrinkles.
 It reduces the movement of the muscle, meaning lines are relaxed and smoothed out.